nawarian/The-PHP-Website/source/_posts_en/3-you-thought-you-knew-php-generators.blade.md

 ## TL;DR

-Generators are much more than yielding values to avoid using arrays.
+Generators are much more than using the yield keyword to avoid using arrays (like the xrange function).
 They provide us with the power of async, coroutines and dark magic 🧙‍!

 If you seek a more complete and mind blowing explanation, please read [this article from 2012 by nikic](https://nikic.github.io/2012/12/22/Cooperative-multitasking-using-coroutines-in-PHP.html).